GerHobbelt/owemdjee/README.md

 ### LMDB, NoSQL and key/value stores

+- **comdb2-bdb** [📁](./comdb2-bdb) [🌐](https://github.com/GerHobbelt/comdb2) -- a clustered RDBMS built on Optimistic Concurrency Control techniques.
+It provides multiple isolation levels, including Snapshot and Serializable Isolation.
+- **ctsa** [📁](./ctsa) [🌐](https://github.com/GerHobbelt/ctsa) -- a Univariate Time Series Analysis and ARIMA Modeling Package in ANSI C: CTSA is a C software package for univariate time series analysis.
+ARIMA and Seasonal ARIMA models have been added as of 10/30/2014.
+07/24/2020 Update: SARIMAX and Auto ARIMA added.
+Documentation will be added in the coming days.
+Software is still in beta stage and older ARIMA and SARIMA functions are now superseded by SARIMAX.
 - **gdbm** [📁](./gdbm) [🌐](https://github.com/GerHobbelt/gdbm) -- GNU dbm is a set of NoSQL database routines that use extendable hashing and works similar to the standard UNIX `dbm` routines.
 - **libmdbx** [📁](./libmdbx) [🌐](https://github.com/GerHobbelt/libmdbx) -- one of the fastest embeddable key-value ACID database without WAL. `libmdbx` surpasses the legendary LMDB in terms of reliability, features and performance.
 - **Lightning.NET** [📁](./Lightning.NET) [🌐](https://github.com/GerHobbelt/Lightning.NET) -- .NET library for OpenLDAP's LMDB key-value store